sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

 - Change the DUT route entry to add 1 next-hop, validate that flows were redistributed in the same bank and occured in a consistent fashion
 - Change the DUT route entry to have all next-hops in a bank0 as down, make sure that the traffic now flows to links in bank1 only
 - Change the DUT route entry to add 1st next-hop in a previously down bank0, now some of the flows should migrate to the newly added next-hop
-- Disable a link from the port to Ip mapping and validate that flows were redistributed in the same bank and occured in a consistent fashion
+- Disable a link from the link mapping created in FG_NHG_MEMBER and validate that flows were redistributed in the same bank and occured in a consistent fashion
 - Validate that in all cases the flow distribution per next-hop is roughly equal
 - Test both IPv4 and IPv6 above
 - The above test is configured via config_db entries directly, a further test mode to configure Fine Grained ECMP via minigraph will be present and tested